 Dividing Money and Property

 Divorcing couples don’t have to leave their affairs to the family court – generally speaking, if a couple comes up with a settlement agreement on their own and submits it to the court, the court will approve it.
 The only time a court is likely to object to an arrangement that the couple has agreed upon is:

 If you can’t agree between the two of you who gets low-stakes items like the microwave or the living room couch, you’re probably going to at least need a mediator before you get to big-ticket items like houses and cars.
 On the other hand, if negotiations go smoothly for the least valuable items on the list, you may be able to get through most or all of it on your own.

-Determining Custody and Visitation
+Determining Child Custody and Visitation

-The key to a fair custody and visitation arrangement is remembering that it’s not fairness to the adults in the situation that really matters – what you really want is to make sure that the arrangement you make is as fair as possible for your child.
-Family courts call this the “best interest of the child standard” and it’s what they use to determine contested custody cases.
+The key to a fair custody and visitation arrangement is remembering that it’s not fairness to the adults in the situation that really matters.
+What you really want is to make sure that the arrangement you make is as fair as possible for your child.
+Family courts call this the “best interest of the child standard” – it’s what they use to determine contested custody cases.

 Would it be fair to your child to cut one of their parents out of their life, assuming that the parent was fit and willing to be involved?
 Probably not, so you shouldn’t try to.
-Would it be fair to insist that a child move away from friends, family, a community they’re familiar with, and a school that they’re used to when they could live with the other parent and stay in the same community?
+Would it be fair to insist that a child move away from friends, family, their community and a school when they could live with the other parent and stay in the same community?